MilesQLi/milesqli.github.io/_pages/about.md

 ---
 permalink: /
-title: "A Deep Learning Researcher "
+title: "A Deep Learning Researcher and Data Scientist"
 excerpt: "About me"
 author_profile: true
 redirect_from: